-C. CONCLUSION AND SUGGESTIONS
+D. CONCLUSION AND SUGGESTIONS

-In this article, the rates of change parameters of the SIR model have been shown in order to obtain the basic reproduction number for Jakarta, Salatiga and Indonesia.
-These three regions were chosen to represent the location of the spread of COVID-19 cases at the 20 le of the most populous province (Jakarta) as a medium scale area compared to Indonesia as the spread of the COVID-19 virus globally, and Salatiga was chosen as the location for the spread of the COVID-19 virus on a local scale (small town) where population mobilization is considered quite small.
+In this article, the rates of change parameters of the SIR model have been shown in order to obtain the basic reproduction number (called Ro) for Jakarta, Salatiga and Indonesia.
+These three regions were chosen to represent the location of the spread of COVID-19 cases at the scale of the most populous province (Jakarta) as a medium scale area compared to Indonesia as the spread of the COVID-19 virus globally, and Salatiga was chosen as the location for the spread of the COVID-19 virus on a local scale (small town) where population mobilization is considered quite small.
 Based on the three types of areas, it has been shown that the Ro value has decreased regardless of whether the Ro value is obtained.
 This is needed to serve as a guide for government policy makers in carrying out further policies during this pandemic.
 The rate of decline shows that the government's efforts have shown good results in reducing the rate of decreasing the spread of the COVID-19 virus where the Ro rate has shown a decline.
 Readers can also learn more about the derivation of Ro in the literatures (Hurint et al., 2017).
 The magnitude of the parameters is likely to be incorrect.
-However, the rates of parameters are very important to show the change in Ro with time so that the virus spreading behavior can be known.
+However, the rates of parameters are very important to show the rate of change in Ro with time so that the virus spreading behavior can be known.
+Authors here noticed that the number of infected individuals is still growing until this month (March, 2021).
+Therefore, it is suggested that this article needs to be improved.